chingu-coders/GitHub-tips/README.md

 For both models, [different rules](https://help.github.com/articles/enabling-required-status-checks/) can be created as to what is required before acceptance of a PR and corresponding merge of changes into the master branch.
 In any case, directly pushing to master from local is either not allowed or just not good practice as it prevents the opportunity for conservation and code review on the desired changes.

 Both of these workflows follow what is called "GitHub flow" illustrated here in this [GitHub guide](https://guides.github.com/introduction/flow/).

+### GitHub Flow Tutorial

+Want an easy introduction to GitHub with an actual repository?
+GitHub has created a great tutorial provided through their [On Demand Training site](https://services.github.com/on-demand/).
+Just complete the **GitHub 101: Introduction to GitHub** course and you will have completed a contribution to a real repository using GitHub flow.
+Can you identify if it uses the "Fork & Pull" or "Shared Repository" model.

+GitHub also hosts many other [learning resources](https://services.github.com/resources/learning-path/) as well as a [GitHub cheat sheet](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf).

 ## Working with Organizations